 It has been said that the study of genealogy is the "handmaiden" to the study of history, and I believe it.
 I have been interested by history since I was a little boy, and it was only natural for me to get interested in genealogy when I became an adult.
 When I was growing up, I would often read books about history, especially medieval history.
 So I was thrilled when I discovered during my research that I am descended from four sons of Edward III, King of England, which in effect links me to most of the royal houses of the Middle Ages.
 I also found out I descend from two of Daniel Boone's siblings.

 I try to add as much family information and relationship links as possible in the memorials I manage to help others with their family research.
-It is my goal to make finding the past easier for whoever comes after me.
 If you feel you have more information to add to my memorials, or you feel some of the information is inaccurate, contact me through the "Edit" tab on the memorial.
 Please do NOT post scanned obituaries and news articles as photos to my memorials as they are against the rules.
 I will ask that they be removed if I find them.
 Send me the typed information (including source) via the edit tab and I will add it in the bio field where the information belongs.

 I feel Find-A-Grave is important to help remember deceased families and individuals to keep them preserved for future generations.
 I have also found it to be an excellent tool for genealogical research.
 Feel free to contact me regarding any of the memorials I manage, since I am related to most of them in one way or another.
 I would love to compare information and hear from distant relatives, especially anyone who is a descendant of the Reverend Henry Dooley (1799-1856), who is buried in the Dooley cemetery in rural Davis county, Iowa.